Logan County License Hearing Guide

 What It Is

-• Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to prove by a "preponderance of the evidence" (meaning more likely than not) that you were driving under the influence.
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show "a preponderance of the evidence" (more likely than not) that a violation occurred, rather than "beyond a reasonable doubt."

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Logan County can be invaluable in preparing for and representing you at the ALR hearing.
-They can help you gather evidence, understand the law, and present the strongest possible defense.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Logan County can help you navigate the ALR process, gather evidence, and present a strong defense.

 Possible Outcomes

-• What You Can Drive For: A restricted license typically allows you to drive only for specific purposes, such as:
+• What You Can Drive For: A restricted license typically limits driving to specific locations and times related to work, school, medical appointments, or substance abuse treatment.

-• IID Requirement: In many cases, obtaining a restricted license requires installing an Ignition Interlock Device (IID) in your vehicle.
+• IID Requirement: In many cases, a restricted license requires the installation of an Ignition Interlock Device (IID) in your vehicle.

 Getting Your License Back